asreview/asreview/DEVELOPMENT.md

 [1]:	https://www.npmjs.com/get-npm
 [2]:	https://reactjs.org/

-#### Connection/CORS issues
+### Front end development and connection/CORS issues

-In development, when working on the frontend, the front- and backend are strictly separated.
-It is assumed the Flask backend runs on port 5000 and the React frontend on port 3000.
+In development, when working on the front end, the front- and backend are strictly separated.
+It is assumed the Flask backend runs on port 5000 and the React front end on port 3000.
 Deviating from these ports will lead to connection or CORS (Cross-Origin Resource Sharing) issues.

-As for CORS issues: since ASReview allows you to run an authenticated version of the app, it is necessary to precisely define the "allowed origins" in the backend.
-These origins are the URL(s) used by the frontend to call the backend.
+As for CORS issues: it is necessary to precisely define the "allowed origins" in the backend.
+These origins must reflect the URL(s) used by the front end to call the backend.
 If correctly configured, they are added to the headers of the backend response, so they can be verified by your browser.
-If the list with origin-URLs doesn't provide a URL that corresponds with the URL used in the original request of the frontend, your request is going to fail.
+If the list with origin-URLs doesn't provide a URL that corresponds with the URL used in the original request of the front end, your request is going to fail. __Setting the allowed origins can be done in the [config file](#full-configuration)__.

 You can solve connection/CORS issues by doing the following:
 1. Start the backend and verify what port number it's running on (read the first lines of the output once you've started the backend in the terminal).
-2. Make sure the frontend knows where it can find the backend.
+2. Make sure the front end knows where it can find the backend.
 React reads a configuration `.env` file in the `/asreview/webapp` folder which tells it to use `http://localhost:5000/`.
 Override this config file by either adding a local version (e.g. `/asreview/webapp/.env.local`) in which you put the correct backend URL (do not forget the `REACT_APP_API_URL` variable, see the `.env` file) or change the URL in the `.env` file itself.
-3. If you are running the frontend on an alternative port you need to adjust the 'allowed origins' in the backend.
-The [config file](#full-configuration) allows you to override the defaults.
+3. If you are running the front end separate from the backend you need to adjust the CORS's 'allowed origins' parameter in the backend to avoid problems.
+You can do this by setting the front end URL(s) in the [optional parameters of the config file](#optional-config-parameters) under the "ALLOWED_ORIGINS" key.

 Be precise when it comes to URLs/port numbers!
 In the context of CORS `localhost` is different from `127.0.0.1`, although they are normally referring to the same host.